Trump is learning an important lesson the hard way: Don’t mess with librarians

 “It can be a fraught time, obviously, with administrations that were hoping to be re-elected.
 People are panicking,” Steve Greene, a former archivist for the Nixon Presidential Library for more than 15 years, told The Independent.
 “That’s totally aside from the situation they found themselves in in 2020, with an incumbent president that was rejecting the notion that they lost, which obviously created enormous challenges.”

-“Even in the best of times it’s kind of an all-hands-on-deck situation.
+“Even in the best of times, it’s kind of an all-hands-on-deck situation.
 It can draw in people from various offices in the National Archives who work almost continuously, very long hours and over the weekend to get this kind of work done.
-It’s important work and the colleagues of mine that have done that repeatedly have my respect,” he added.
+It’s important work and colleagues of mine that have done that repeatedly have my respect,” Mr Greene, who also worked at the National Archives in Maryland, added.

 David Ferriero, the 10th archivist of the United States, would later recall the series of events that led them to suspect not everything had been handed over to the archives.